szymondlugolecki/aldoapp-svelte/README.md

 [ ] Deploy on Vercel

 Under consideration:

+[ ] Use the modal from Flowbite instead of the modal from Flowbite-svelte

 [ ] Add chatbot for easy user interactions (bot asks what the user wants => user can choose: buy sth, get a phone number for a service of choice, live chat with the staff)